ADA Compliance Guide

-In April 2024, the DOJ published a final rule under Title II of the ADA that, for the first time, formally adopts WCAG 2.1 Level AA as the technical standard for web and mobile app accessibility.
+In April 2024, the DOJ published a final rule under Title II of the ADA that formally adopts WCAG 2.1 Level AA as the technical standard for web and mobile app accessibility.
 Previously, courts and regulators referenced WCAG informally, but there was no binding federal rule specifying which version or level applied.
 The new rule eliminates that ambiguity.
-State and local governments with populations of 50,000 or more must comply by April 24, 2026.
+State and local governments with populations of 50,000 or more are now required to meet WCAG 2.1 AA.
 Smaller entities (under 50,000) have until April 26, 2027.
-This rule covers websites, web applications, and mobile apps operated by or on behalf of a public entity.
+The rule covers websites, web applications, and mobile apps operated by or on behalf of a public entity.

-The April 24, 2026 deadline applies to all state and local government entities serving populations of 50,000 or more.
+The current requirement applies to all state and local government entities serving populations of 50,000 or more.
 That includes city and county government websites, public school districts and state university systems, public transit authorities, public libraries, courts and judicial branch websites, state agency portals, and any third-party vendor sites or apps these entities use to deliver services.
-If a resident needs to interact with your website to access government services — paying a water bill, registering for a program, viewing meeting minutes, submitting a permit application — that experience must meet WCAG 2.1 AA by the deadline.
+If a resident needs to interact with your website to access government services — paying a water bill, registering for a program, viewing meeting minutes, submitting a permit application — that experience must meet WCAG 2.1 AA.
+Entities under 50,000 should be planning their remediation now to meet the 2027 deadline.

 What WCAG 2.1 Level AA Actually Requires